When is the best time to fly to Australia?

 Which airlines operate to Australia?

 Air New Zealand, Qantas, Jetstar and Virgin Australia all operate multiple daily flights to Australia from across New Zealand.
-While Jetstar and Virgin Australia tend to offer the cheapest flights to Australia, both Qantas and Air New Zealand also have some competitive flight deals throughout the year for those that get in early.
-The best deals are often found on the Auckland to Sydney route with multiple airlines competing for customers.
+While Jetstar and Virgin Australia tend to offer the cheapest flights, both Qantas and Air New Zealand also have some competitive flight deals throughout the year for those that get in early.
+The best deals are often found on the flights from Auckland to Sydney with multiple airlines competing for customers.

 How to get from the airport to the city centre?